-In this info-packed review article we compare the 5 top-rated car battery jump starters, and help you choose the best portable jump starter for your needs.
+In this side-by-side product review Outside Pursuits leads you through everything you need to know in order to compare and choose the best portable jump starter for your specific needs and vehicle’s requirements.
 These are reliable, powerful battery jumpers able to jump start vehicles requiring over 400 cold cranking amps.

 - Jump-N-Carry JNC770B 1700